julelang/manual/src/memory/mutability.md

 :::

 ## Mutable Structures
 Mutable structures are risky structures that can break immutability when directly copied.
 For a structure to be mutable, one of its fields must have an explicitly mutable data type.
 When a struct is mutable, it loses its ability to be copied.
-In this case, if you try to assign an immutable mutable struct instance to a mutable definition, you will fail because there is no copy and you risk breaking immutability.
+In this case, if you try to assign an immutable struct instance to a mutable definition, you will fail because there is no copy, and you risk breaking immutability.

 See the example below for better understanding:
 ```jule